jessicarush/react-notes/life_cycle_methods.md

 ### getDerivedStateFromProps

 The `getDerivedStateFromProps()` method is called right before rendering the element(s) in the DOM.
 This is the natural place to set the state object based on the initial props.
 It takes state as an argument, and returns an object with changes to the state.

+> This method exists for rare use cases where the state depends on changes in props over time.
+For example, it might be handy for implementing a <Transition> component that compares its previous and next children to decide which of them to animate in and out.

 The example below starts with the color being "red", but the `getDerivedStateFromProps()` method updates the  color based on the favcol attribute: